ProvaSolo/Group7/Project Documentation/nxps32k358_soc.md

 ## Overview

-## Purpose of the SoC Files (`nxps32k358_soc.h` / `nxps32k358_soc.c`)

-The purpose of the SoC files is to define and implement the **NXP S32K358 System on Chip (SoC) model** for QEMU.
+The SoC files defines and implement the **NXP S32K358 System on Chip (SoC) model** for QEMU.
 These files describe the overall microcontroller, integrating the ARM Cortex-M7 CPU, memory regions (Flash, SRAM, TCM), and all on-chip peripherals (such as LPUARTs and LPSPIs) into a single, unified device.

 This SoC model serves several key purposes: